rksoni5967/finance-data-analysis/README.md

    - **Customer Segmentation**: Performed segmentation to identify clusters of customers with similar characteristics and behaviors.

 2. **Data Cleaning**:
-   - Handled missing values by imputing where necessary and removing any inconsistencies.
+   - Handled negative values by imputing where necessary and removing any inconsistencies.
-   - Encoded categorical variables (e.g., marital status, education) to prepare them for analysis.
+   - Encoded categorical variables (account information, education) to prepare them for analysis.

 3. **Correlation Analysis**:
    - Conducted correlation analysis between different customer features and loan purchase likelihood.